matrixdex/bioreactor-model/README.md

 This function sets gaseous inlet-outlet exchange percentage values.
 One of `inlet_N2` or `inlet_O2` may be omitted.
 Omitted variable is determined automatically by substracting from 100% the provided input value, as these values are percentages.
 Similarly, only one of `outlet_CO2, outlet_N2, outlet_O2` may be omitted and is determined autoamtically by substracting from 100% the 2 provided input values.
 This is used to determine respiratory quotient, providing an equation with b and d terms, and serving as 5th equation to solve linear system of biomass growth equations.

-After providing gaseous inlet and output observations, `BiomassEquation().solve_biomass_equation()` can be used to find biomass growth equation solution.
+After providing gaseous inlet and output values, `BiomassEquation().solve_biomass_equation()` can be used to find biomass growth equation solution.

 #### 2. `Function BiomassEquation.solve_biomass_equation(biomass_yield_gram = biomass_yield_gram, biomass_molar_weight=biomass_molar_weight)`: